hal/circuit/README.md

 The Circuit Dispatcher processes Actions in two phases: a preparation and a completion phase.

-During the preparation phase Stores signal interest in a particular Action and the dependencies they might have on other Stores for a particular Action type.
+During the preparation phase Stores signal interest in a particular Action type and any dependencies they have on other Stores for a particular Action type.

 The Dispatcher creates a dependency graph for each action type and invoke the Stores in an ordered way, one at a time.

-This way Stores can safely rely on the State of other Stores according during the processing of an Action.
+This way Stores can safely rely on the State of other Stores during the processing of an Action.

 Upon completion a Store emits Change Events to signal interested parties that the data or state of the application has changed.
 Since Stores process the Action in an ordered way, the change notifications follow that pattern.

 #### Action Acknowledgement

-Most often Stores rely on asynchronous invocations to backend services, that's why Circuit was build to provide support for asynchronous flow control during the completion phase.
+Many Store implementations rely on asynchronous invocations to the service backend.
+Circuit was build to provide support for asynchronous flow control in Stores.

 When Stores complete the processing of an Action, they acknowledge the Action they processed.
 This signals the Dispatcher that the next Store can start processing the Action.